angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 ## Preface

-Last weekend (weekend of September the 18th 2021) The Legacy Pit hosted the Legacy Pit Open, a large competetive event for Legacy in the US.
+Last weekend (weekend of September the 18th 2021) The Legacy Pit hosted the Legacy Pit Open; a large, competitive event for Legacy in the US.
 The event was very successful and a number of people have already written reports / write ups of their tournament experience.
-A number of archetypes were represented including a number of people out to jam some Doomsday in paper.
+Various archetypes were represented including a fair few people out to jam some Doomsday in paper.
 We approached those who were part of the online community and asked if anyone was willing to write up a report of their event and we had a brilliant response with 4 pilots submitting reports for this article and 1 of them even offering to talk over the